Wildlands (zoo)

-Wildlands is an adventure theme park with four main areas: Jungola, Serenga, Nortica and Animazia.
+Wildlands is a zoo with four main areas: Jungola, Serenga, Nortica and Animazia.

 Jungola is jungle-themed and displays butterflies, tropical birds, large reptiles (such as Chinese alligators and pythons), ring-tailed lemurs, lar gibbons, small-clawed otters and Asian elephants.
 The most prominent feature of Jungola is the indoor tropical rainforest hall Rimbula, which at 18000 m2 is the largest zoo jungle hall in the world and the largest greenhouse in Europe.
 Serenga is the African savanna section and is home to species such as lion, Grant's zebras, Rothschild's giraffes, white rhinoceros and hamadryas baboons, but also Australian red-necked wallabies.
 Nortica is aimed at cold oceans and is home to polar bear, Californian sea lion, South American fur seal and Humboldt penguin.
 The final main section, Animazia, is a large indoor playground, but also home to an aquarium with species such as corals, green sea turtles and tropical fish.